darwinia-network/bridger/task/task-darwinia-ethereum/docs/Guide.md

 ## Security config

-if you want to encrypt your private key in config file. the first you can use `crypto encrypt` command to get your encrypted value.
+if you want to encrypt your private key in a config file. first, you can use `crypto encrypt` command to get your encrypted value.

 ```bash
 ./target/release/bridger crypto encrypt --value abcdefg